GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

     ENVOY_PORT=$(kubectl get svc edge-envoy -o jsonpath='{.spec.ports[0].port}')
     ENVOY_URL="http://${ENVOY_IP}:${ENVOY_PORT}"

-(In a production setup, you'd leave the Kubernetes `service` for the edge Envoy in place, and probably not have to do this.
+(In a production setup, you'd leave the Kubernetes `service` for the edge Envoy in place to avoid needing to do this.
 The scripting here is deliberately very simple, though, so `down.sh` makes sure that nothing is left behind.)

 Once the new Envoy is running, repeating the health check really should show you round-robining around the hosts.
 Of course, asking for the details of user Alice or Bob should always give the same results, no matter which host does the database lookup: